 Like all the other house equipment you have, your air conditioner unit would only last based on how properly you take care of it.
 If you observed any of the enumerated problems happening on your unit, address them as soon as possible.
 If you do not know how to do it yourself, it would always be better to ask for a professional's help.

-If you have problems with your air conditioner at Sherwood Park or anywhere in Edmonton or the surrounding areas, we're here to help.
+If you have problems with your air conditioner anywhere in Edmonton or the surrounding areas, we're here to help.
 We offer HVAC products and repair, and we also have after-hours no-heat emergency service available 24/7.
 Contact us today!